What is coronary artery disease?

 Narrow the artery, partly blocking blood flow to your heart

 Rupture suddenly, causing a blood clot that blocks the artery and causes a heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more

 What are the risk factors for coronary artery disease?